khanhduytran0/FloatingActivity/README.md

 ![Screenshot_2020-05-23-07-10-18](https://user-images.githubusercontent.com/40482367/82717113-ff5c8d00-9cc4-11ea-8292-b6c1dceceb45.png)

 ## About this library
-- It's simple, under 200kB APK for not using any Support Libraries or AndroidX.
+- It's simple, under 200kB APK for not using any `Support Libraries` or `AndroidX`.
 - It works on Android 5 and above.
 Some changes may make it work on older Android.
-- This put a real `Activity` to floating window running inside Service.
+- This put a real `Activity` to floating window running inside  a `Service`.
 - This library using Internal API which requires a special Android SDK to build.
 - This don't need a rooted device.